bunsanweb/bunsanweb/architecture.md

 documents can be linked over their server boundaries, and everyone can use them freely via any route with their browsers.

-Bunsan puts a different programming architecture over this fundamental concept.
+Bunsan takes into account the unique aspects of these fundamental concepts with its programming architecture.
 With Bunsan, both providers and users of programs can make freely connectable relationships on a universal network such as the Web.